Planning a Retail Pop-up Store?

 While retail seems to be having a tough time retaining its foothold in many parts of the world, Japan continues its love affair with the shopping experience, and pop-up stores heighten the excitement and buzz that are part of their attraction.

-Idea International, in addition to delivering stunning exhibits to exhibition floors throughout the APAC region, is a go-to partner for the pop-up experience.
+Idea International, in addition to delivering stunning exhibits to exhibition floors throughout the APAC region, is a go-to partner for the pop-up experience and other retail installations.
 Let’s explore why we are uniquely positioned to provide the optimal solution for pop-up retail and planning a retail pop-up store.

 The goal of retail brands is establishing long term emotional connections with their customers–exactly what exhibitors seek to do in a compressed space and time (and what pop-ups do in a slightly more extended period).
 Architecture, contextual lighting, and digital innovation—in short, everything that both the retail and the exhibition industries need to be successful and foster brand loyalty.